Lightning-AI/pytorch-lightning/docs/source/extensions/datamodules.rst

                 self.mnist_test = MNIST(self.data_dir, train=False, download=True, transform=self.transform)

-:meth:`~pytorch_lightning.core.hooks.DataHooks.setup` expects a ``stage`` argument.
+This method expects a ``stage`` argument.
 It is used to separate setup logic for ``trainer.{fit,validate,test,predict}``.
 If ``setup`` is called with ``stage=None``, we assume all stages have been set-up.

-.. note:: :meth:`pytorch_lightning.core.hooks.DataHooks.setup` is called from every process.
-Setting state here is okay.
+.. note:: :ref:`setup<extensions/datamodules:setup>` is called from every process across all the nodes.
+Setting state here is recommended.
-.. note:: :meth:`pytorch_lightning.core.hooks.DataHooks.teardown` can be used to clean up the state.
-It is also called from every process
+.. note:: :ref:`teardown<extensions/datamodules:teardown>` can be used to clean up the state.
+It is also called from every process across all the nodes.

 train_dataloader
 ^^^^^^^^^^^^^^^^
-Use the :meth:`pytorch_lightning.core.hooks.DataHooks.train_dataloader` method to generate the train dataloader(s).
+Use the :meth:`~pytorch_lightning.core.hooks.DataHooks.train_dataloader` method to generate the train dataloader(s).
-Usually you just wrap the dataset you defined in ``setup``.
-This is the dataloader that the Trainer :meth:`~pytorch_lightning.trainer.trainer.Trainer.fit` method uses.
+Usually you just wrap the dataset you defined in :ref:`setup<extensions/datamodules:setup>`.
+This is the dataloader that the Trainer
+:meth:`~pytorch_lightning.trainer.trainer.Trainer.fit` method uses.

 .. code-block:: python